sinelaw/inty/README.md

 # inty

 Inty is a type checker for JavaScript with full type inference.
-Inty works on vanilla JavaScript without any type annotations, and does not require transpilation or other build steps.
+Inty works on *vanilla JavaScript* - no transpilation, no added syntax.
 The JavaScript code you check with inty is just plain JavaScript and runs as-is in any browser or JavaScript runtime.

+Inty uses type inference to understand your JavaScript code without explicitly specifying types.
+You can also use type annotations in a comment to force a type for an expression.

-The type system was designed to cover JavaScript while deliberately leaving out (prohibiting) parts of the language that are dynamic, unsafe, or just too hard to model in a type system reasonably.
+The type system was designed to cover most of JavaScript, while deliberately leaving out (prohibiting) parts of the language that are "too dynamic", or considered generally harmful.

+inty is available as a CLI, an LSP server, and a WASM library.

 Try it online at: https://sinelaw.github.io/inty/

+inty is based on [infernu](https://github.com/sinelaw/infernu).

 ## Usage